rschristopher/ischristtrue.com/src/modern-views/free-will.md

  His divine love, nor any of His transcendent characteristics;
- and while all will one day be revealed, it seems foolish to force God into logical constraints, as if to tell the creator of the universe what His timeless essence must be,
+ and while all will one day be revealed, it is foolish to force God into logical constraints, as if to tell the creator of the universe what His timeless essence must be,